 Homeless people in Los Angeles

-There are an estimated 58,000 homeless people in Los Angeles, which represents the largest concentration of homeless in the nation.
+There are over 47,000 homeless people in Los Angeles, which represents the largest concentration of homeless in the nation.
 It is a complex problem with no easy fixes.
 Just because it’s a difficult problem doesn’t mean we can’t do something now.
 Our project will show that people are getting involved and making a difference.
 We hope to inspire others to become part of the solution, each in their own way.

-An avid runner, the Judge then started a running club on skid row with a few residents of the Midnight Mission, missions serving the homeless community in L.A. for 100 years.
-The group runs through downtown three times a week.
+An avid runner, the Judge then started a running club on skid row with a few residents of the Midnight Mission.
+He trains anyone who is willing to make the commitment to run marathons.